andrewchambers/crushstore/README.md

 Unlike a hash table, CrushStore has an additional constraint:

-Writes to a key are eventually consistent - upload conflicts are resolved by the create timestamp and reading from a different server you just wrote to may return a different value is the correct value has not been replicated.
+Writes to a key are eventually consistent - upload conflicts are resolved by the create timestamp and reading from a different server you just wrote to may return a different value if the correct value has not been replicated.

 # Getting started